MaxBittker/afp/stethoscope.md

 # Talk Title

-Listening to the Computer: Let's Sonify System Calls!
+What does my Operating System Sound Like?
+Let's Sonify System Calls!

-What does an Operating System _Sound_ Like??!
+What Sound Does An Operating System Make?!!

 # Abstract for your talk

-Computers these days are so quiet, you can't tell what they're thinking!
+Computers are quiet.
+So quiet, you can't tell what they're thinking!

-Lets take a digital stethoscope to the internal workings of the machine, and listen to what we can hear there.
+Lets construct a digital stethoscope, to amplify the inner workings of our computer and see what we can hear!

-I want to talk to you about what computers used to sound like, and show you how we can still listen in on our operating systems by making system calls audible.
+I want to talk to you about system calls, sonification, and how "strange translations" can enrich our understanding of the world.

-Let's talk about what your operating system looks like, and how they might sound.

-///
-Car Talk, Looms, fan noises, ENIAC, AM radio computer history museum oscilloscope contact mics sensory perception

 # Timeline for your talk